Installations and Migrations

 I changed my MySQL login details.
 How do I update Interspire Email Marketer so that it will use the new details?

-If you are running Interspire Email Marketer you can simply edit the /admin/includes/config.php file to update your your MySQL connection details to your new ones.
+If you are running Interspire Email Marketer you can simply edit the ~/admin/includes/config.php file to update your your MySQL connection details to the new ones.

-My MySQL runs on a custom port.
+My MySQL instance runs on a custom port.
 How do I specify that in Interspire Email Marketer?

 You can specify a custom port for your MySQL server by adding it to the end of the server name localhost:3306